isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 ### Step 2: Remove Everything except the Wood
 Playsets usually feature various plastic accessories that provide additional play activities for the kids for a fun-filled playing experience.
 These accessories may include swings, slides, telescopes, and steering wheels among others.

 You should remove all these accessories.
-You can also remove the canopy roof.� Just eliminate Anything that is not wood from the playset.
+You can also remove the canopy roof.
+Just eliminate Anything that is not wood from the playset.

 Removing all these things from the playset will make staining less difficult.
 Youll also know what needs to be repaired or replaced.
 In addition, you protect them from being messed up with the stain.
 ### Step 3: Clean the Playset